-C. Put a slight bend in one of the
+C. Put a slight bend in one of the engine hooks.

 D. Make a note that the engine hook has one end larger than the other.
 Insert the smaller sized end of the hook into the slit as shown.
+Smaller end the yellow tube just far enough to hold the engine hook in place.